 – working more essentially and wholeheartedly.

-The boom has made many people tired and lazy at a heart level and their businesses became complacent.
+The boom times made many people tired and lazy at a heart level and their businesses became complacent.
 Recessions have become an opportunity for passion.
 Are you up to the challenge?